 Abstract

-application biostimulants is an innovative method to improve vine growth, quality and ultimately the final yield.
+The application of biostimulants is an innovative method to improve vine growth, quality and ultimately the final yield.
 Present research was conducted in two locations (at the farm of ICAR-National Research Centre for Grapes, Pune and at farmers field at Rahata in Ahmednagar of Maharashtra) during the year 2023-24 with the objective to assess the effects of bio-efficacy studies on growth, yield and quality of Thompson Seedless grapes.
 Budmaker were sprayed at three different stages (first at 1st leaf after sub-cane, second at 3rd and 4th leaf after sub-cane and third at 6th and 7th leaf after sub-cane) with different concentration (400,500 and 750 ml/acre).
 Among the different treatments, application of 500 ml/acre exhibited a significant increase in vegetative growth parameters such as pruned biomass (kg/vine), % fruitfulness, early cane maturity, yield parameters such as average bunch weight, 50 berry weight, yield/vine, berry length and diameter and chlorophyll content.
 Biochemical and nutrient content such as phenol (mg/g), protein (mg/g), reducing sugar (mg/g), calcium (%), phosphorus (%) were also estimated.
 The result revealed that the application of bio stimulant i.e., Budmaker found suitable to improve the yield and quality parameter of grapes cv.
 Thompson Seedless under multilocation trial.

 Keywords: Budmaker, grapevine, yield, quality, shelf life